rdecastro/iron-man-ui/README.md

 - 100% Automated Unit Test Coverage
 - All production grade code must have production grade unit tests
 - All unit tests must pass
-- If the unit tests pass, we ship.
+- If the unit tests pass, we ship

 # Hardware Requirements
 - TBD